rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 When I was with you day after day in the temple, you did not lay hands on me.
 But this is your hour, and the power of darkness. ^2253

-Then they seized him and led him away, bringing him into the high priest’s house, and Peter was following at a distance. ^2254
+Then they seized him and led him away, bringing him into the high priest's house, and Peter was following at a distance. ^2254

 And when they had kindled a fire in the middle of the courtyard and sat down together, Peter sat down among them. ^2255